CVaishnavi1231/Interactive-Web-App-for-Q-A-and-Sales-Automation/README.md

 ### Task 3: Competitor Analysis

 This usecase performs competitor analysis on comparing product features of the users brand with other brands of the same product using OpenAI's language model.

+### NOTE :

+#### For the Task 2 and Task 3 please upload the provided csv file.
+For Task 2, upload Brand_Specifications.csv file and for Task 3 upload the Customer_Reviews.csv file .

-#### NOTE : For Task 3 please upload a CSV file containing the product description of your brand in the first row, followed by the descriptions of other brands for the same product in subsequent rows.
+#### For Task 3 please upload a CSV file containing the product description of your brand in the first row, followed by the descriptions of other brands for the same product in subsequent rows.

+#### The application was coded and tested on Google Colab.